8 tips on how to go green in the home decoration and home textiles sector

 In addition to documenting your company’s environmental performance as a whole, you can also opt for material-specific certification.
 You can either apply for certification of your own materials or buy certified raw materials from your suppliers.

-Ashoka Exports is over half a century old, but still up to date with today’s market requirements for verification and traceability.
-They offer various types of bags and home textiles in jute and cotton.
-Their “constant endeavour” is “to move towards a greener globe”, starting with their own product and process.
+Ashoka Exports is over half a century old, but it is still up to date with today’s market requirements for verification and traceability.
+The Indian company offers various types of bags and home textiles in jute and cotton.
+Their "constant endeavour" is "to move towards a greener globe", starting with their own product and process.
 Ashoka’s organic cotton is GOTS-certified.
 They also have GRS certification, showing their belief in the recycling process.
-They are not forgetting the social side either, being audited as per the social standard of SMETA.
+They also consider social aspects, being audited according to the SMETA social standard.

 Tips: